-If you're a Northern Irish student you may be able to borrow up to £5,500 towards the cost of tuition fees for a Masters degree, Postgraduate Certificate or Postgraduate Diploma at any UK university.
+If you're a Northern Irish student you may be able to borrow up to £5,500 towards the cost of tuition fees for a master's degree, postgraduate certificate or postgraduate diploma at any publicly funded UK university.
 You can choose to study a full-time or part-time programme lasting up to three years.

 Am I eligible to apply?

-To be eligible for a Northern Ireland government loan, you must be a UK national, ordinarily resident in the UK and most recently resident in Northern Ireland (not for purposes of study).
-EU, EEA and Swiss students may also be eligible for the loan, provided they have been ordinarily resident in the EU, EEA or Switzerland for three years.
+To be eligible for a Northern Ireland government loan, you must be a UK or Republic of Ireland national, normally live in Northern Ireland (not for purposes of study) and have been living in the UK, the Channel Islands or the Isle of Man for the three years before the first day of your first academic year.
+EU, EEA and Swiss students may also be eligible for the loan, provided they have been ordinarily resident in Northern Ireland for three years before the first day of their first academic year.

 Unlike other government loans for postgraduate study, there is no age limit for the loan, so students of any age are welcome to apply.
 Similarly, you can also apply for the loan if you have completed a postgraduate level qualification in the past.

-You can choose to study a postgraduate programme at any UK university, and do not need to continue living in Northern Ireland in order to receive the loan.
+You can choose to study a postgraduate programme at any publicly funded UK university and do not need to continue living in Northern Ireland in order to receive the loan.
 However, you must be ordinarily living in Northern Ireland when you submit your application.

 Northern Ireland government loans can be combined with other funding and finance, including: